unahouExosite/docs/exositeready/gwe/gateway-engine/README.md

 ## OTA Application Management

-Gateway Engine was designed to install and update applications over the air.
-For more information on building Custom Gateway Application tarballs see the [Gateway Engine (GWE) README](/exositeready/gwe/gateway-engine/gateway_engine_gwe/) page on Hosted Applications.
+GWE was designed to install and update applications over the air.
+For more information on building Custom Gateway Application tarballs see the [GWE README](/exositeready/gwe/gateway-engine/gateway_engine_gwe/) page on Hosted Applications.

 ## OS/Filesystem Metadata Collection

-Gateway Engine reports several datapoints every time its update interval lapses.
+GWE reports several datapoints every time its update interval lapses.
 Some of the data in these reports include:

 *  Disk usage on available mount points
 *  Memory consumed by hosted applications